|Learn how to develop and improve public services in your community.|

 Establishing school-linked health programs

 Middle- and high-school age youth, including dropouts, often slip through the cracks of the health care system.
 Unless their parents are oriented toward regular medical checkups and wellness, they may visit health professionals only sporadically, if at all.
-At the same time, these youth are often at risk for sexually transmitted diseases (STD’s), pregnancy, substance abuse, violence, and poor nutrition.
+At the same time, these youth are often at risk for sexually transmitted diseases (STD’s), pregnancy, substance use, violence, and poor nutrition.

 School-linked health programs reach out to this population by establishing relationships with the schools, and addressing the teens’ needs.
 These centers avoid school committee and state regulation (which often restrict access to contraceptives, mental health and drug treatment, and other necessities of adolescent health care) by operating off school grounds.
 They and the schools act as referral agents for one another, but may be connected only informally.
 School-linked health services are generally cost-effective (one clinic usually serves students from several schools, as well as dropouts and homeless teens), and reach a difficult population to reduce teen pregnancy, the incidence of STD’s, and other serious adolescent health problems.